Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 1. An Excel spreadsheet with two tabs.

-2. PDF with the Intro and Brief in English.
+2. Word Document with the Intro and Brief in English.

 To submit your three-page report, please follow these steps, if you want to be considered for the ZoomCharts' prize, otherwise post your entry in the challenges group.